ArtifexSoftware/mupdf.js/docs/classes/PDFPage.rst

     Search the page text for all instances of the `needle` value, and return an array of search hits.

-    Each search hit is an array of :ref:`quadpoints <Glossary_Object_Points_and_QuadPoints>` corresponding to all characters in the search hit.
+    Each search hit is an array of :ref:`Quadpoints <Glossary_Quads>` corresponding to all characters in the search hit.

     :arg needle: `string`.
     :arg maxHits: `number`.
 Defaults to 500 unless otherwise specified.